Nickelodeon HALO Awards

 The Nickelodeon HALO Awards was a yearly TV special that aired originally on TeenNick but later expanded to Nickelodeon and Nicktoons in its final years.
 Usually aired every December, the awards profiled five ordinary teens who are Helping And Leading Others (HALO).
 Created by chairman Nick Cannon, the show was similar to other awards shows, such as CNN's Heroes award.
 The ceremony ended after its 2017 iteration, due to budget cuts to TeenNick that left it without any original programming.

 Premise

 The HALO Awards "...flips the script and features today’s biggest celebrities giving out the awards instead of receiving them,” said Marjorie Cohn, Executive Vice President, Original Programming and Development of Nickelodeon.
 It profiled five teens who were usually seniors in high school or have just started college, that sacrificed themselves to better the lives of others.

 Prize

-Each teen is presented with usually $10,000 to further their education, another sum for their own charity or in cases where the teen does not have his/her own charity, they have the option of giving it to the charity of their choice.
+Each teen is presented with usually $10,000 to further their education, another sum for their own charity or in cases where the teen does not have their own charity, they have the option of giving it to the charity of their choice.
 On top of that, they get to spend time with a celebrity who shares their passion.
 Also they work together to help others with their passion.